R&H Logo

 We see many spouses without divorce attorneys manipulated into giving up parenting time.
 You may be an excellent parent, but insecurities can get the better of you when your ex is telling the court otherwise.

 When you have a divorce lawyer at your side, you have an advocate who will educate you about your options and won’t allow you to settle on an arrangement you don’t want.
+Whether you’re going for partial or full custody, a lawyer can help you reach the best agreement.

 4. Get Clarification on Complex Family Laws